Read other possible reasons for colic symptoms in your baby.

 the age of 4 months can prevent allergic reactions later on.
 A mother is now

-encouraged to eat these foods during pregnancy and breastfeeding, unless she
+encouraged to eat these foods during pregnancy and breastfeeding unless she

-herself if allergic to a specific food.
+is allergic to a specific food.
 Reference for this

 new information: Allergies - Where are we now? & Early consumption of